IslamSolimanInnowise/Task-13-with-Dzmitry-Zhukouski/README.md

 ## rendering the languages

-- similar to the Skill Component, will need a language one
+- similar to the Skill Component, will need a language one => done

 ## delete language mutation

+- write the mutation
+- write the hook
+- add the delete button function in the Language Component

 ## update language mutation